top of page

 Dog Lover

-Hereditary calcium oxalate urolithiasis, type I (CaOxl) gene
+Hereditary calcium oxalate urolithiasis, type I & II (CaOxl) gene

-Hereditary calcium oxalate urolithiasis, type I (CaOxl) gene testing should be considered in the following breeds: American Staffordshire Terrier, Border Collie, Boston Terrier, Bullmastiff, English Bulldog, Havanese, Pit Bull, Rotweiller, Staffordshire Bull Terrier.
-This is an autosomal recessive gene that exclusively expressed in the kidney and released in urine.
-It functions to regulate urinary calcium resorption, inhibit crystalization, contributes to blood pressure and immunity against urinary tract infections.
-This gene is present in 60-65% of English Bulldogs with calcium oxalate uroliths, but it is present in less than 1% of the general English Bulldog population.
+Hereditary calcium oxalate urolithiasis, type 1 (CaOx1) and type 2 (CaOx2) gene testing should be considered in the following breeds: American Staffordshire Terrier, Border Collie, Boston Terrier, Bullmastiff, English Bulldog, Havanese, Pit Bull, Rotweiller, Staffordshire Bull Terrier.
+This is an autosomal recessive gene that is exclusively expressed in the kidney and released in urine.
+It functions to regulate urinary calcium resorption, inhibit crystalization, and contribute to blood pressure and immunity against urinary tract infections.
+This gene (CaOx1 and CaOx2) is present in 60-65% of English Bulldogs with calcium oxalate uroliths, but it is present in less than 1% of the general English Bulldog population.
+This mutation has not been identified in French Bulldogs.
+D/D patients are considered at increased risk for stone formation.

 Monitoring urine pH